tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * The `plot()` function uses the `matplotlib`, a Python data visualization library, to create the plots.

-* To display the plots in the notebook's canvas, you need to set a [Jupyter notebook's magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html) that whose name is `matplotlib`.
+* To display the plots in the notebook's canvas, you need to set a [Jupyter notebook's magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html) with the name `matplotlib`.
 A magic command allows us to add interactive elements to a Jupyter notebook, like plots.

-* To introduce a magic command, you should start with the percentage symbol `%` followed by the command name and optionally a parameter.
+* To introduce a magic command, you should start with the percentage symbol `%` followed by the command name and, optionally, a parameter.
 In this demo, we pass the `inline` parameter to the `matplotlib` magic command to allow the plots to be displayed in the notebook's canvas.

   ```python
   %matplotlib inline